2006 Hawaii Warriors football team: Nevada

+Fresno State

 Colt Brennan picked apart Fresno State's defense, throwing for 409 yards, and matched a season-high five touchdowns in Hawaii's 68–37 victory over the Bulldogs.

 Hawaii (4–2, 2–1 Western Athletic Conference) picked up its first win over Fresno State (1–5, 1–2) in three years.
 Two seasons ago, Fresno State rolled to a 70–14 victory over Hawaii at Bulldog Stadium.

 Hawaii's defense stepped up in the first quarter forcing two fumbles that later resulted in touchdowns.
 Ikaika Alama-Francis recovered Dwayne Wright's fumble at the Bulldogs 24.
 Four plays later, Nate Illaoa scored his second TD on a 5-yarder.

 Fresno State's only lead came in the first quarter when Tom Brandstater hit Bear Pascoe for a 75-yard touchdown pass.
 Sean Norton, who took over for Tom Brandstater in the second quarter, was 14-of-24 for 225 yards and three touchdowns.